Which place is cheaper, Shenandoah National Park or Chattanooga?

 Both Shenandoah National Park and Chattanooga are popular destinations to visit in the spring with plenty of activities.

 Chattanooga is a little warmer than Shenandoah National Park in the spring.
-The temperature in Chattanooga is usually 62°F (17°C) in April, and Shenandoah National Park stays around 54°F (12°C).
+The daily temperature in Chattanooga averages around 62°F (17°C) in April, and Shenandoah National Park fluctuates around 54°F (12°C).

 It's quite rainy in Chattanooga.
 In April, Chattanooga usually receives more rain than Shenandoah National Park.
-At this time of the year, Chattanooga gets 4.4 inches (112 mm) of rain, while Shenandoah National Park receives 3.1 inches (78 mm) of rain.
+Chattanooga gets 4.4 inches (112 mm) of rain, while Shenandoah National Park receives 3.1 inches (78 mm) of rain each month for the spring.

 |Chattanooga||Shenandoah National Park|